 Emotional intelligence is catching on like wildfire!
-It's relevance to personal and professional success is unparalleled, which is why I thought it would be beneficial to outline what it is.
+It's relevance to personal and professional success is unparalleled, so it's no wonder it's such a hot topic.
+It's also why I thought it would be beneficial to outline what it is and why it matters.

-Lately, I've noticed that emotional intelligence is gaining more popularity and interest.
+Lately, I've noticed that emotional intelligence (or EI) is gaining more popularity and interest than ever before.
 I'm frequently asked by companies to provide training and workshops on how one can increase their emotional intelligence.

-The other kind of smart.Emotional intelligence is known as “the other kind of smart” and is the number one predictor of success both personally and professionally.
-We all know someone who is academically brilliant, otherwise known as "book smart” and yet they are (often) socially unskilled.
+It's also the number one predictor of success both personally and professionally.
+We all know someone who is academically brilliant, otherwise known as "book smart."
+Yet those same people are (often) socially unskilled.

-Emotional intelligence is an individual's ability to recognize, understand and manage their feelings and those of others.
-Learning how to communicate one's emotions effectively, while interpreting and responding to others is key to success.
-Without a doubt learning to manage your emotions will make you more successful!
+Emotional intelligence is an individual's ability to recognize, understand, and manage their feelings and those of others.
+After all, learning how to communicate one's emotions effectively, while interpreting and responding to others is key to success.

 Intellectual Intelligence isn't enough on its own to be successful.

 We are all born with a unique personality and a set IQ.
-While IQ can be enhanced there is a limit.
-In contrast, developing emotional intelligence aka EQ is completely within everyone's reach.
+Enhancing IQ is possible, but there is a limit.
+In contrast, developing emotional intelligence is entirely within everyone's reach.

-Once referred to as Social Intelligence, researchers now know that those with high emotional intelligence can outperform those that rely on their IQ alone.
-Employees and leaders that exercise emotional intelligence have an innate and strong work-life balance, better self-control, stronger and more meaningful relationships.
+Once known as Social Intelligence, researchers now understand that those with high EI can outperform those that rely on their IQ alone.
+In fact, employees and leaders who exercise EI have a natural and healthy work-life balance, better self-control, and stronger, more meaningful relationships.

 Interesting statistics about emotional intelligence:

-- 90% of top performers have high emotional intelligence.
+- 90% of top performers have high EI.

-- Emotional intelligence matters twice as much as technical knowledge.
+- EI matters twice as much as technical knowledge.